 Often times, labor and birth can be an anxious and even scary time for birth partners as they tread through uncharted waters.
 The comlexity of the partner’s role and the expectations given to them, vary greatly in our society and can be hard for partners to remain objective when they are so emotionally involved.
 Doulas can help to relieve any panic and anxiety so the birth partner is able to fully take in the birth and help the laboring mother to the best of his ability without feeling the pressure of having to know what to do through each stage of labor on his own.
 By having a doula present, it takes the pressure off and allows them to feel calmer, more confident and better able to provide the support the mother needs.

-My job is to compliment the partner’s role and strenghten it by offering suggestions and encouraging him to participate in ways that feel comfortable to him and comforting for the mother during the birthing process.
+Rhonda’s job is to compliment the partner’s role and strengthen it by offering suggestions and encouraging him to participate in ways that feel comfortable to him and comforting for the mother during the birthing process.
 DONA states it best when they say, the love he shares with the mother and his child, his needs to nurture and protect his family are priceless gifts that only he can provide.
 With her partner and a doula at birth, a mother can have the best of both worlds: Her partner’s loving care and attention and the doula’s expertise and guidance in childbirth.”
 Read more in Dads and Doulas: Key Players on Mother’s Labor Support Team.

 A previous client asked me to share his story and his perspective as the birth partner in a birth where a doula provided support.